 “I would be honored to speak with you even if you feel like you’re not ready to commit to treatment.
 I believe that one interaction has the potential to bring about change.”

-Please feel free to reach out to me if you have any questions or would like to schedule a consultation.
+Please feel free to reach out to me if you have any questions or would like to schedule a free consultation.
+Learn more about the process or book a time directly through Calendly.